DaveBackus/Data_Bootcamp_Book/py-fun1.md

 ## Reminders

-Remind youself about the following:
+Remind yourself about the following:

 * Spyder.
 An environment for writing and running Python programs.
 Its components include an editor, an IPython console, and the Object explorer.